alicetra/Pantry-API-webserver/README.md

 - PantryItem-Pantry Back-Population: In the PantryItem model, the pantry field is a relationship to the Pantry model, and back_populates='items' tells SQLAlchemy to keep the items field of the Pantry model in sync with the pantry field of the PantryItem model.
 This is the other side of the Pantry-PantryItem relationship described above.

 These back-populations allow for two-way navigation of the relationships between the models, greatly simplifying querying. <br>
 Lastly, an Event Listener is set up to trigger after a new User record is inserted into the database.
 This listener automatically creates a new Pantry object associated with the newly created User.
 The pantry’s name is set to a string that includes the username of the User.
-It also ensures that every user has a pantry as soon as they are created, helping the sucess of establishing that one-to-one relationship automatically.
+It also ensures that every user has a pantry as soon as they are created, helping the success of establishing that one-to-one relationship automatically.

 ## Detail any third party services that your app used.

-- flask: A micro web framework written in Python.
+- flask: Written in Python, Flask stands as a micro web framework; its design aids developers in constructing secure—scalable—and maintainable web applications.The Flask library facilitates the creation of routes; it equips developers with endpoint definition capabilities and management tools for handling HTTP requests/responses.
-- flask_sqlalchemy: Adds SQLAlchemy support to your Flask application.
+- flask_sqlalchemy: an extension for Flask, enhances your application with SQLAlchemy support.
+It streamlines the process of integrating SQLAlchemy into Flask by offering pragmatic defaults and supplementary helpers that facilitate routine tasks.
+By mapping Python classes to database tables through schemas, it simplifies database operations.
+The system presents a Pythonic interface at an advanced level, facilitating the creation of your database, executing queries and manipulating data through SQL commands.
-- flask_bcrypt: Provides bcrypt hashing utilities for your application.
+- flask_bcrypt: PFlask-Bcrypt is a Flask extension that provides bcrypt hashing utilities for your application.
+Bcrypt is an advanced password hashing algorithm that is particularly strong against brute force attacks.
-- flask_jwt_extended: Adds JWT functionality to your Flask application.
+- flask_jwt_extended: The extension 'flask_jwt_extended' injects JSON Web Token (JWT) support into your Flask application.
+JWTs, a secure information transmission method between parties, typically handle user authentication and authorization due to their reliability: digital signing renders this data verifiable and trustworthy
-- flask_marshmallow: An ORM/ODM/framework-agnostic library for converting complex datatypes to and from Python data types.
+- flask_marshmallow: TThe flask_marshmallow extension integrates Marshmallow into Flask; it's a versatile library: an ORM/ODM/framework-agnostic tool that simplifies the serialization and deserialization of complex data types such as objects to Python data structures.
+This proves particularly valuable in API development where you often require sending or receiving data in Json format.
-- marshmallow: A lightweight library for converting complex datatypes to and from Python data types.
+- marshmallow: Marshmallow, a lightweight library, it converts complex datatypes to and from Python data types; primarily used for object serialization/deserialization.
+It proficiently handles nested fields, collections and complex object structures: through this versatile tool you can easily render and validate JSON responses in your Flask routes using Marshmallow schemas.
-- dotenv: A module that allows you to specify environment variables in traditional UNIX-like “.env” files.
+- dotenv: module enables the specification of environment variables in conventional UNIX-like ".env" files.
+Often, environment variables store sensitive information: API keys; database credentials; and other configuration settings that should not be hardcoded into the source code of an application.
+Exposing or sharing this source code can potentially lead to security vulnerabilities when such information is hard-coded.

 ## Describe the way tasks are allocated and tracked in your project.A software development plan